Breakthrough Movie Soundtrack

 I wasn’t SUPPOSED to be free that night.
 But so far my day had involved canceling the flight I was supposed be boarding to play a long-awaited gig in New York City because the venue had shut its doors with no notice.
 I had also spent the day cooped up in a room with two male cowriters who ignored everything I said as if I wasn’t worth listening to, and instead told each other dirty jokes that made me really uncomfortable.
 And all this had been going on to a backdrop of the Kavanaugh hearings all over social media.
 So…let’s just say my emotions were high.

 As soon as I walked into Karen Kosowski’s studio to begin working on the song and saw Karen and Mickey sitting there, I immediately started crying.
 I was feeling so beaten up, and simultaneously so grateful to be in a supportive, peaceful place with 2 creative women who were on the same page as me.

 And then the magic got started….

 Writing a song for a specific movie scene can be HARD.
 You’re given a brief description of what’s happening in the movie, and then you’re given a summary of what perspective the song should come from.
-It’s very targeted, and often the producer or director is already picturing the scene with a song they’re familiar with - sometimes they’ve even edited the scene to the place-holder song - you need to beat that song to get the spot.
+It’s very targeted, and often the producer or director is already picturing the scene with a song they’re familiar with.
+Sometimes they’ve already edited the scene to fit the “place-holder” song, and you need to beat that song to get the spot.